UPDATE: The Bolivian Legal Framework

 - The Supreme Decree No. 228 of 9-9-2009 that creates the Mandatory Employers Registry.

-- The Supreme Decree No. 495 of 01-05-2010 by which workers and not longer employers are given the faculty of defining whether accepting his dismissal whether asking for his reincorporation;
+- The Supreme Decree No. 495 of 01-05-2010 by which workers are given the faculty of defining whether accepting his dismissal whether asking for his reincorporation.

-- Law No. 977 of 26-9-2017 “Law for the labor insertion and economic help of people with different capacities”, which has been regulated through Supreme Decree No. 3437 of 20-12-2017 and that aims to treat people with different capacities without discrimination, giving them labor opportunities;
+- Law No. 977 of 26-9-2017 named “Law for the labor insertion and economic help of people with different capacities”, which has been regulated through Supreme Decree No. 3437 of 20-12-2017 and that aims to treat people with different capacities without discrimination, giving them labor opportunities.

-Finally, two aspects have to be mentioned.
-The first being that between 2009 and 2016, in occasion of the “working day”, the government has issued every year Supreme Decrees that aim to increase the amount of the Bolivian minimum wage.
-As an effect of that the amount of the minimum salary has increased from 647 Bolivianos to 2000 Bolivianos (from aprox.
-100 US$ to aprox.
-300 US$).
+Finally, two aspects must be mentioned.
+The first one being that between 2009 and 2021, in occasion of the “Labor Day”, the government has issued every year Supreme Decrees that aim to increase the amount of the Bolivian minimum wage.
+As an effect of that, the amount of the minimum salary has increased from 647 Bolivianos to 2250 Bolivianos (from aprox.
+100 US$ to.
+323 US$).
 The second aspect being that by means of the Supreme Decree No. 1802 of 20-11-2013, the government gave to workers a second annual gift called “the second bonus” (the first one being the “Christmas bonus”), applied when the Gross Domestic Product (GDP), exceeds 4.5% of a period of 12 months prior to September of each year, whose information will be communicated by the National Statistics Institute in the month of October of each management.
 Yet, that benefit occurred only in 2013, 2014, 2015 and 2018.

 This subject is still regulated by the Bolivian Environmental Law No. 1333 of 27-04-1992 and its subsequent regulations approved between 1995 and 2006.
 Notwithstanding the year of its approval, the law is in general congruent with the guidelines over the environment protection established in the new Constitution.
 However, as the new constitutional text grants big importance to the environment, many law-related dispositions have been enacted since 2009.
 The most important are:

 - The Supreme Decree No. 443 of 10-03-2010 which creates the “Forestation and Re-Forestation National Program” with the purpose of preserving Bolivian biodiversity and minimizing the effects of climate change.